For leaders whose organisations and workforces are under pressure and change

 AI governance and digital work systems

-A structured gap review of how AI tools are being used across your organisation, assessed against the Australian Government Voluntary AI Safety Standard.
-Covers accountability, transparency, data handling and the oversight of automated decisions in care contexts.
+A structured gap review of how AI tools are being used across your organisation, assessed against the Australian Government's Guidance for AI Adoption.
+Covers accountability, transparency, data handling and the oversight of automated decisions affecting your workforce and the people you serve.

 03